Consulting Professor of Medicine,

 Dr. Makower has dedicated his life to the creation of medical technologies which improve the quality of life for patients and is the CEO and Founder of ExploraMed Development, LLC, a medical device incubator based on the west coast.
 He is also a Venture Partner with New Enterprise Associates where he supports the investing activity in the medical device arena.

-Josh also serves on the Board of Directors for NeoTract, Inc,, Moximed, Inc., Intrinsic Therapeutics, Inc., ExploraMed III, Inc. and Vibrynt, Inc. Josh holds over five dozen patents for various medical devices in the fields of Orthopedics, ENT, Cardiology, General Surgery, Drug Delivery and Urology.
+Josh also serves on the Board of Directors for NeoTract, Inc,, Moximed, Inc., Nuelle, Inc., NC7, Intrinsic Therapeutics, Inc., ExploraMed, Inc., Ceterix, Inc. and Coravin, Inc. Josh holds over six dozen patents for various medical devices in the fields of Orthopedics, ENT, Cardiology, General Surgery, Drug Delivery and Urology.

 Josh holds an M.B.A.
 Columbia University, an M.D. from the New York University School of Medicine, and an S.B. in Mechanical Engineering from the Massachusetts Institute of Technology.